Joker-Technologies-Inc/Plan-and-Rules-Creator/axis-pro-features/README.md

 ## Getting Started

+### For Developers
 1. Review the module documentation for the feature you're working on
 2. Understand the data structures and API endpoints
 3. Review the service layer implementation
 4. Check component usage examples
 5. Follow the established patterns

+### For Product/UX Teams
+1. Review user journey documentation to understand user flows
+2. Check FAQ documents for common user questions
+3. Use user personas from journey docs for design decisions
+4. Reference UX principles from journey documentation

+### For Support Teams
+1. Use FAQ documents as primary reference for customer support
+2. Review user journey docs to understand step-by-step processes
+3. Reference error scenarios from journey docs for troubleshooting
+4. Use FAQs to train support staff and build chat bot knowledge base

 ## Contributing